 We are sharing this article, “Seven Cardinal Principles of Offensive Play”, from the book Championship Basketball by Adolph Rupp.
 Though first published in 1957, these principles are quite applicable in today’s game.
-For more plays and coaching concepts from Adolph Rupp, be sure to visit the Hoops U. Basketball Coaching Academy.
+For more plays and coaching concepts from Adolph Rupp, be sure to join Hoops U. today.
 Enjoy!

 Let me say, to begin with, that there are no secrets in basketball.
 There are coaches who, when the principles of basketball are explained to them, do not find the answers sufficiently intellectual to be satisfying.
 These same individuals, when a chemistry teacher tells them that the formula for water is two parts hydrogen and one part oxygen, don’t complain that the formula is unsophisticated.
 But unfortunately, many of them turn up their noses at the basic truths of basketball, because these truths are too commonplace.